MudaliarArun/Autodesk-ReCap-Samples/Console PHP/README.md

 This sample is a command line sample where you control the various ReCap stage individually using one of the command below.

+You first need to modify (or create) the UserSettings.php file and put your oAuth /ReCap credentials in it.

 Usage:    ReCap [-d] [-r] [-h] [-i photosceneid] [-c command] [-p photo(s)]

 	-r	Refresh Access token only